 Pregnancy is not a form of ill health.
 A risk assessment during pregnancy, in consultation with the worker, may determine that it is best to alter some job tasks and driving may be an activity that is adjusted as the pregnancy progresses.
 The driver's other work duties and their position in relation to the steering wheel and airbag should be considered and it is important that seat belts are worn correctly.
 Pregnancy does not exempt women from the requirement to wear a seatbelt.

-Where driving is a significant component of your employee's job role, a Drivers Health Assessment helps to ensure that they are fit for driving and that any existing health conditions of medications are not likely to put them, their passengers or other road users and pedestrians at risk.
+Where driving is a significant component of your employee's job role, a Drivers Health Assessment helps to ensure that they are “fit to drive and that any existing health conditions or medication are not likely put them, their passengers or other road users and pedestrians at risk.

 A Drivers Health Assessment could be carried out by a health professional and should include, (but is not limited to)